 June 10 and June 11, 2022

-Opening Lindy Fines' Assembly premiere on Friday night at the Paul Taylor Studio were five diverse dancers who streamed onto the stage in sheer charcoal and white tunics over bright panties and exercise bras - a herald to Isadora Duncan's feminine freedom perhaps.
+Opening Lindy Fines' ASSEMBLY premiere on Friday night at the Paul Taylor Studio were five diverse dancers who streamed onto the stage in sheer charcoal and white tunics — a herald to Isadora Duncan's feminine freedom, perhaps.

 Lithe, fast movements of the dancers, accompanied by an electronic soundscape, slowed to deliberate patterns in groupings of twos and threes, with intertwined limbs and arms.
 Sometimes dancers grouped together, then separated off - all moving towards each other in balletic and modern poses.
 It reminded me of the joy of movement expressed by the well-known cut-and-paste French artist in his, La Danse.

-There was an exquisite procession of three dancers to the front of the stage with the lead two intertwining their inside arms, an intimate gesture of solidarity, from Emma Cohen and Cayla Mae Simpson - a white and Black dancer - followed in the back by Chisato Yanagisawa, a Japanese dancer, with her hands in front of her face.
-As the title of the work suggests this is an assembly, and for 40 minutes we saw interchangeable dancers coming together for a complex exploration of individuality and consolidation.
+There was an exquisite procession of three dancers to the front of the stage with the lead two intertwining their inside arms, an intimate gesture of solidarity, from Emma Cohen and Cayla Mae Simpson (respectively a white and Black dancer) followed in the back by Chisato Yanagisawa, a Japanese dancer, with her hands in front of her face.
+As the title of the work suggests this is an "assembly," and for 40 minutes we saw interchangeable dancers coming together for a complex exploration of individuality and consolidation.